io-gui/io/readme.md

 `IoElement` class is an extension of `HTMLElement`.
 It is designed to help you build complex user interfaces with minimal effort.
-It includes dynamic templates, data binding and shorthands for element definitions and initialization.
+It includes dynamic templates, encapsulated* styling, data binding and shorthands for element definitions and initialization.

-`IoInteractable` is extends `IoElement` with handy pointer API for mouse+touch interactions.
+`IoInteractable` is extends `IoElement` with handy pointer API for elements that require mouse and touch interactions.

 `IoNode` class is same as `IoElement` except it extends `Object` class instead.
 It excludes DOM APIs but includes event dispatch and listeners.